 Because L. monocytogenes multiplies intracellularly, control of listeriosis requires cell-mediated immunity; thus, the following people are at high risk:

-Pregnant women are also at increased risk of developing listerial infection, which is usually mild.
-However, the infection can spread antepartum and intrapartum from mother to child and can cause abortion, stillbirth, premature birth, or early infant death.
+In pregnant women, listerial infection is usually mild.
+However, the infection can spread antepartum and intrapartum from mother to child and can cause spontaneous abortion, stillbirth, premature birth, or early infant death.

 Symptoms and Signs of Listeriosis